 - Emphasize Oral Health Early On

 From an early age, comment on and bring attention to the beauty of clean and healthy teeth.
 Make brushing your teeth a fun family activity and your adult dentist trips a "cool" adventure from which you come happy, glowing and smiling wide.
 Incorporate basic dental health as early as possible into the daily routine of your children.
 Chances are that it will become second nature to them and there'll be less fighting and fussing about it later on.
+"Changing habits is one of the most difficult things to do.
+Take it one day at a time and start slow," suggests Dr. Kimi Marran of Pure Smiles South Bay.
+"Making one small change a week can add up to huge change overall," she adds.

 - Start Early ( age 1 or 6 months after first teeth)

 A child's first visit to the dentist's office should happen around their first birthday- or else within 6 months of the first teeth growing in.
 When kids are used to being around the dentist's twice a year ever since they can remember, there's a smaller chance that they will become anxious all the sudden later in life.
+“It is easier to form good habits early on than break bad habits later on” says Dr. Sirisha Bhandaru, DMD of Carrollton Smiles.
+"I recommend early dental appointments as they help kids get comfortable at an early age and it becomes a part of their health care.
+I recommend a kids first dental appointment when they are around 1 years old" she adds.

 - Play Dentist At Home